lisavincent31/First_Blog_PHP/README.md

 You can modify the constantes for the connection with yours in lignes 14 - 17.

 Then, open the file into database/mysql/request.sql.
-Cut and paste the requests into the request SQL of your database software.
+Copy and paste the requests into the request SQL of your database software.

 You have now access to a few lignes for the blog (users, posts, comments).